 Verdict: The NUX Horseman offers a diminutive and good-sounding solution for folks looking for an affordable Klon copy.
 This pedal comes with two modes and is simple to use, well-built and versatile.

-How To Choose The Best Klon Clone For You
+How To Choose The Right Pedal For You

 Unless you have an extra 2 K laying around, your best option to get a Klon-like sound and operation is to opt for a Klon copy.
 But in order to know what to get, we first need to understand what the Centaur Klon does.